-Laptops: Students may bring laptops for use in their classes.
+Laptops: Students may bring personal lap tops and are encouraged to bring KPDSB laptops and netbooks with them.
 We advice that students keep their Laptops with them at all times.

-Ipods/MP3 Players/Other listening devices: To address increasing concerns about student use of these music devices in the classroom, usage of listening devices “Ipods” and MP3 players will be at the sole discretion of individual class teachers.
+Ipods/MP3 Players/Other listening devices: Usage of listening devices “Ipods” and MP3 players will be at the sole discretion of individual class teachers.
 Students that are instructed that such devices are not to be used in specific rooms will be required to follow such instructions.
 Such devices cannot be used during formal tests and exams.
 Students in non-compliance may have these devices confiscated by the office.

 Change Rooms: Valuables MUST NOT be left in the change rooms.
 These rooms are not secure and the school cannot be responsible for any losses from these rooms.